-The following mesh-related formats are known: Femview and CADfix (frd), Nastran (nas), Abaqus (abq), Ansys (ans), CodeAster (ast), Samcef (sam), Darwin (dar) and Tochnog (tcg) but only ccx (Abaqus) is fully supported.
-Good support is also provided for ansys and nastran.
+The following mesh-related formats are known: Femview and CADfix (frd), Nastran (nas), Abaqus (abq), Ansys (ans), CodeAster (ast), Samcef (sam), Darwin (dar), patran (pat, only sets), gagemap (gmp, only sets) and Tochnog (tcg) but only ccx (Abaqus) is fully supported.
+Good support is also provided for ansys, darwin and nastran.
 If no further parameter follows then just the definition of the nodes and elements will be written: